 On the following Saturday, Queen's Park had their first competitive outing of the season with a Glasgow Cup first round tie with Battlefield at Hampden Park.
 A small crowd saw Queen's stroll to an easy 7-0 win.
 The goalscorers were Bob McColl (3), Robert Lambie (2), Davie Stewart and Andrew Robb.
 The Queen's Park team in that first cup tie of the season was - Kenny Anderson; John Ritchie and Hugh Smith; James Allison, Bob McFarlane and David Stewart; Tom Crookston, William Gibbons, Bob McColl, Robert Lambie and Andrew Robb.

 On Saturday 3 October, Renton were visitors to Hampden Park.
 A crowd of around 2,500 saw Queen's Park enjoy a comfortable 4-1 victory.
-Robert Lambie opened the scoring in three minutes and the lead was doubled through either Tom Crookston, Bob McFarlane or a Coleman own goal (reports varied).
+Robert Lambie opened the scoring in three minutes and the lead was doubled through a Coleman own goal.
 Bob McColl scored a third after the break.
-Renton then pulled a goal back from a scrimmage but, just before the finish, Tom Crookston restored Queen's three goal lead.
+Renton then pulled a goal back with a Johnstone strike from a scrimmage but, just before the finish, Tom Crookston restored Queen's three goal lead.
 A week later, Queen's Park were back at Hampden Park, with Dumbarton the opponents on this occasion.
 The weather was dreadful and the pitch soft and treacherous.
 Only around 500 spectators were in attendance.
 The match was restricted to two halves of 35 minutes.
 Queen's won 6-1.
 Three of the goals were scored by Bob McColl, Willie Stewart and Andrew Robb.
-Two of the others came from and own goal and a scrimmage.
+Two of the others came from an own goal and a scrimmage.
 Adamson scored for Dumbarton.

 Queen's Park travelled to Airdrie on Saturday 17 October and were beaten 2-1 by Airdrieonians.
 Little is known about the match, other than that Hugh Morgan scored the winner for the home side in the closing minutes and that James Lawrence of the Hampden Eleven played in goal for Queen's Park.
 Apparently, Airdrieonians should have won by a bigger margin.

 Queen's Park faced their biggest test of the season to date on Saturday 31 October when they met Celtic in the semi-final of the Glasgow Cup.
 The match drew a crowd of around 14,000 to Hampden Park.
-The admission charge had been doubled to a shilling and this had the effect of keeping many people away.
+At Celtic's request, the admission charge had been doubled to a shilling and this had the effect of keeping many people away.
 The North British Daily Mail remarked that this meant that the rough element were far in the minority.
 The game was fast and exciting from the outset.
 Jimmy Blessington, looking suspiciously offside, gave Celtic the lead with a snap shot that seemed to take Kenny Anderson in the Queen's goal by surprise.
 Queen's Park equalised when Willie Lambie was knocked off the ball but recovered to score.
-Celtic regained the lead when a Sandy McMahon shot gave Anderson no chance.
+Celtic regained the lead when a Sandy McMahon shot beat Anderson.
 The score remained 2-1 for the Parkhead side at the interval.
 Queen's Park had played well in the opening half but Celtic, with the wind advantage, had the better of the second period.
 In 52 minutes, Jimmy Blessington made the score 3-1 for the visitors after an Anderson error.
 Bob McColl hit the bar for Queen's but it was Celtic who scored again through Johnny Madden.
 Bob McColl made the final score 4-2 when he pounced on the loose ball after Willie Lambie and 'keeper Dan McArthur collided.
-Queen's had been handicapped by the absence of the injured John Gillespie but the real telling factor had been the superior fitness of the Celtic players.
+Queen's had been handicapped by the absence of the injured John Gillespie but a real telling factor had been the superior fitness of the Celtic players.
+Kenny Anderson returned in goal for Queen's Park after a period of inactivity and his lack of match practice was very evident.
+It was said that Dan McArthur would have saved all four of the Celtic goals.

-On Saturday 7 November Queen's Park were in Port Glasgow taking on Port Glasgow Athletic before a large crowd.
-Hugh Butler put the Spiders ahead in the first minute and by the 15th minute the lead had extended to 4-0.
+On Saturday 7 November, a relatively weak Queen's Park side was in Port Glasgow taking on Port Glasgow Athletic before a large crowd.
+Hugh Butler put the Spiders ahead in the first minute and by the 16th minute the lead had extended to 4-0.
 The home side fought back to make the score 4-2 at half-time.
 In the second half, Carson pulled back another goal, Hugh Butler made it 5-3 and then Carson and Curran struck to make the final score 5-5.
 While Queen's Park were in Port Glasgow, James Allison, Bob McFarlane and Bob McColl were part of the Glasgow side that went down to a heavy 5-1 defeat to Sheffield at Bramall Lane.
 Allison scored the Glasgow goal.

 Queen's Park - Season 1896/97